BaXTeReQ/photo_album_app/README.md

-# Photo sharing app using IPFS protocol for my engineering thesis at University of Lodz
+# Photo sharing app using IPFS protocol

+This is a simple web application that allows users to share photos using the InterPlanetary File System (IPFS).
+The application is built using HTML, CSS, PHP, JS, and JQuery.
+Application is for my engineering thesis at University of Lodz

 ## Technologies Used:
 - HTML